beingjainparas/Ud513-Intro_to_data_structures_and_algorithms/resources.md

    * 1: It should call itself, 2: It should have a base case, othewise it goes in a an infinite loop, 3: input should be different while calling recursion.
    * Example of a recursive function which returns zero, and returns nth fibonacci element.
 * **Sorting:**
-  * There are many sorting algorithms, example the naive approach to sort people according to heigt will be to compare first two person at a time.
+  * There are many sorting algorithms, example the naive approach to sort people according to height will be to compare first two person at a time.
   * Space complexities should always be deal with if you have large data, as inplace sorting does sorting in same array, rather then creating new array.
 * **Bubble Sort:**
   * Its is a great example of inplace sorting algorithm